m1ritter/cse15l-lab-reports/week-9.md

 ```
 $ grep (-i) -r "rice" WhereToJapan.txt
 ```
 Here, without using "-i" there were 21 lines where the word "rice" was found.
-I figured I would try it with "-i" and low and behold, there was one more additional line! <br>
+I figured I would try it with "-i" and low and behold, there was an additional line! <br>

 <img width="645" alt="image" src="https://user-images.githubusercontent.com/122555675/224584412-5449b87c-500e-4492-8058-7a2b05679cff.png">